 - Ulcers and wounds

-Dean's podiatrists work closely with Dean Therapy Services to develop physical therapy regimens to strengthen muscles, correct gait, increase range of motion, and maximize function in the feet and ankles.
+Our podiatrists work closely with SSM Health Therapy Services to develop physical therapy regimens to strengthen muscles, correct gait, increase range of motion, and maximize function in the feet and ankles.

 They also take impressions of the feet to make orthotic devices to treat specific foot or walking problems.